1994 Florida gubernatorial election: Candidates

+Campaign

+Ander Crenshaw was dogged by campaign finance issues after his announcement, beginning with a rumor that his campaign had asked donors to postdate checks by months.

+Polling

+Results

 A runoff primary election was scheduled to be held between leading candidate Jeb Bush and second-place candidate James C. Smith because no candidate received a majority of the vote.
 However, Smith dropped out of the race a few days later, leaving Bush as the Republican nominee for governor.